pietermartin/umlg/doc/markdown/sqlg.md

 Sqlg's implementation of [Contains](http://tinkerpop.apache.org/javadocs/3.1.0-incubating/core/org/apache/tinkerpop/gremlin/process/traversal/Contains.html) is slightly more complex.
 For HSQLDB a regular `in` clause is used.

-For postgresql, instead of using a sql `in` clause, i.e. `where property in (?, ?...)` the values are bulk inserted into a temporary table and then a join to the temporary table is used to constrain the results.
+For Postgresql, instead of using a sql `in` clause, i.e. `where property in (?, ?...)` the values are bulk inserted into a temporary table and then a join to the temporary table is used to constrain the results.

     @Test